Thank you for contacting me about cycling and walking.

 I am very pleased that the Government has committed to the largest ever financial boost for active travel of an additional £2billion in cycling and walking over the next five years.
 This will deliver transformational change, hopefully encouraging people to maintain their transition to greener, more sustainable modes of transport such as cycling.
 In the Summer, the Department for Transport also published the 'Gear Change' policy paper, detailing a bold new action plan to boost active travel.

 The first stage of this £2 billion investment was a £250 million emergency active travel fund.
 Through this, the Government supported local authorities to increase the amount of road space provided for cycling, and enabled local authorities to reallocate road space and make changes to road layouts in response to the coronavirus.
 The Fund delivers new pop-up cycle lanes with protected space for cycling, cycle and bus-only corridors, safer junctions and wider pavements.
 Furthermore, a £50 Fix Your Bike Voucher scheme was launched, to help people to bring their bikes out of retirement.
-It was hugely popular and there will be more opportunities to secure vouchers in the coming months.
+It was hugely popular and I am pleased that 150,000 more vouchers were released in March.

 Beyond these measures, there will be a long-term cycling programme and budget, which will ensure a guaranteed funding pipeline.
 This will usher in thousands of miles of protected cycle routes in our towns and cities and improve the National Cycle Network.